Temporary closure of the pathway

 - grading and drainage work, as well as paving for the new pathway

-- extensive landscaping work, including planting 21 new trees, installing planting beds and seeding with native and naturalized species
+- extensive landscaping work, including planting 21 new trees, creating planting beds and seeding with native and naturalized species

 - installation of wood fencing along sections of the pathway